DeepGopalSaha/web-hack/README.md

-# web-hack
-A basic phishing site
+# Web-Hack: A Basic Phishing Site

-#This is only for educational purposes.
-I am not liable for any misuse of the project
+**_This project is for educational purposes only.
+I am not liable for any misuse of the project._**

+## Overview

-I made a cartoon matcher website.
-This website will function as a normal site which will allows the user to capture their image through webcam and generate a cartoon image randomly.
+I created a **Cartoon Matcher Website**.
+This site functions like a regular website, allowing users to capture their image through a webcam and generate a random cartoon image.

-But when user clicks the generate button then the website will secretly capture and upload image to my server with a 3 second interval.
+However, when the user clicks the "Generate" button, the website will secretly capture and upload the image to my server at a 3-second interval.

-#Things required

-**gunicorn: module of python which is a python server**
-ngrok: it will do port forwarding.
+## Requirements

+To set up and run this project, you'll need the following:

+- **Gunicorn**: A Python WSGI HTTP Server that will serve the web application.
+- **Ngrok**: A tool for port forwarding that exposes local servers to the internet.

+---

+**Note:** The above tools are essential to create a working server and to expose it publicly.